Aldo-2077/Training-Received/README.md

     ## Recon, Scanning, and Enumeration Attacks
     **Overview**

     In this course section I learned about the techniques attackers use to conduct reconnaissance as a pre-attack step, including how they use open-source intelligence, network scanning, and target enumeration attacks to find the gaps in your network security.
 You'll use attacker techniques to assess the security of a target network, evaluating popular protocols and endpoints for Windows, Linux, and cloud targets.
-After delivering the attacks, you'll investigate the logging data and evidence that remains to recognize these attacks as they happen.
+After delivering the attacks, you'll investigate the logging data and evidence that remains to recognize these attacks as they happen.<br><br>

     **Hands-on Exercises**